-If you think your data rights have been breached, you are able to raise a complaint with the Information Commissioner (ICO).
+If you have a concern about the way we are collecting or using your personal data, or think your data rights have been breached, you can contact us in the first instance.
+Alternatively, you are able to raise a complaint with the Information Commissioner (ICO).
 You can contact the ICO at Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF or by telephone on 0303 123 1113 (local rate) or 01625 545 745.